ZoneIn Privacy Policy

 |---|---|---|---|

 | Account and authentication data | Sign in with Apple stable user identifier.
 Apple may provide full name and email during authentication because ZoneIn requests those scopes. | Apple user identifier is stored on-device.
 Full name and email returned by Apple are not currently retained by ZoneIn.
-Apple user identifier is used with RevenueCat as the app user ID. | Authenticate users, maintain a ZoneIn account state, attribute purchases, support account deletion and purchase restoration. |
+Apple user identifier is used with RevenueCat as the app user ID. | Authenticate users, maintain ZoneIn account state, attribute purchases, support account deletion and purchase restoration. |

-| Local user configuration | Signed-in state, onboarding completion, notification-permission request state, appearance preference, and basic timestamps. | Local SwiftData / local device storage. | Operate the app, remember setup state, apply preferences, support local app functionality. |
+| Local app settings and state | Signed-in state, onboarding completion, notification-permission request state, appearance preference, schedules, focus sessions, selected blocking targets, active block state, override state, and related local app settings. | Local device storage and shared local App Group storage used by the app and its extensions. | Operate the app, remember setup state, apply preferences, coordinate blocks, manage overrides, and support local app functionality. |

-| Screen Time selection data | Selected applications, app categories, web domains, and web-domain categories represented as Apple opaque tokens. | Local device storage and shared App Group storage.
+| Screen Time selection data | Selected applications, app categories, web domains, and web-domain categories represented as Apple opaque tokens. | Local device storage and shared local App Group storage.
 Not uploaded to a first-party ZoneIn server. | Apply shields and enforce the blocking choices you selected. |

-| Screen Time usage reports | Screen-time summaries, activity buckets, usage categories or tokens where available, pickup counts, comparisons, and blocked-duration summaries. | Processed on-device through Apple DeviceActivityReport and local app-extension state.
+| Screen Time usage reports | Screen-time summaries, activity buckets, app/category token summaries, pickup counts, comparisons, and blocked-duration summaries. | Processed on-device through Apple DeviceActivityReport and local app-extension state.
 Raw reports are not uploaded to a first-party ZoneIn server. | Show your dashboard and help you understand your device usage. |

-| Purchase data | Product identifiers, purchase state, transaction identifiers, offering/paywall metadata, customer information, receipt-related metadata, override duration tier. | Apple App Store in-app purchase systems, RevenueCat, and limited local app records. | Process paid overrides, verify purchases, prevent fraud, restore or troubleshoot purchases, show paywalls and offerings. |
+| Purchase data | Product identifiers, purchase state, transaction identifiers, offering/paywall metadata, customer information, receipt-related metadata, and override duration information. | Apple App Store in-app purchase systems, RevenueCat, and limited local app records. | Process paid overrides, verify purchases, prevent fraud, restore or troubleshoot purchases, and show paywalls and offerings. |

 | Notification permission state and interactions | Whether ZoneIn has asked for notification permission; iOS-level permission for alerts, badges, and sounds if granted; scheduled notification content and metadata such as schedule name, scheduled time, selected app/website count, and whether a notification is tapped. | Local device state and iOS settings.
-If Firebase Analytics is enabled, a coarse notification tap or re-engagement event may be sent to Firebase. | Warn you before scheduled blocks begin, send a one-time day-3 reminder if you have not created a block yet, open the Create Schedule sheet from that reminder, and measure whether the reminder helps users complete setup. |
+If Firebase Analytics is enabled, a coarse notification tap or re-engagement event may be sent to Firebase. | Warn you before scheduled blocks begin, send a one-time setup reminder if you have not created a block yet, open the Create Schedule sheet from that reminder, and measure whether the reminder helps users complete setup. |

 | Support communications | Email address, message content, attachments, device/app details you choose to include when contacting contact@tryzonein.com. | Standard email handling used by the controllers.
 No separate support/helpdesk platform is identified at this time. | Respond to support requests, privacy requests, bug reports, and feedback. |